 20. If I carryover unused Health Care FSA funds, does that disqualify me from the HDHP and HSA benefit option for the entire next year?

 Yes.
 If you are covered under a Health Care FSA, you are not eligible for the HDHP and HSA benefit option.
 This answer remains the same if the only reason you have Health Care FSA coverage is because of a carryover of unused Health Care FSA funds.
 Leftover funds may, however, be rolled into a Limited Purpose FSA, which is HSA-compatible and not disqualifying.
-See Question 21 in this section.
+See Question 21.

 If your spouse has Health Care FSA carryover funds, your spouse should check with their employer to see if the funds can be waived or transferred to an LPFSA.